 - West Alabama Mental Health Center

-Each center has chosen to build a mobile crisis unit into its services.
+The goals for mobile crisis services are aligned with the overarching goals of crisis care, which are to reduce the burden on EDs/Hospitals, reduce the burden on Law Enforcement/Jails, and improve access to the “right care, right time, right place.”
+Each center has a mobile crisis team as part of crisis services.
 The community mental health centers may also include in their crisis services: a co-response with law enforcement and emergency medical personnel, crisis peer support, crisis case management, regional call centers, and respite options.

 Training and Assistance